NiklasRosenstein/peng/README.markdown

 __DESCRIPTION__

-With peng you can encode arbitrary data into a PNG image file.
+With peng you can encode arbitrary data to a PNG image file.
+The data can optionally be compressed with Zip, GZip or BZip in order zo reduce data size and generate a much more colorful result (especially for plain text data).
+The resulting file has the PNG header overhead plus the 3 firrst pixels (ie.
+9 bytes) for the peng header information.

+The anmount of data that can be encrypted is limited to 196,599 bytes.

 ```
 positional arguments: